 However, at cafés, that roasting strategy isn’t always practical.
 Still, many households continue with that tradition.

-Traditional Morocco Coffee
+Traditional Moroccan Coffee

 Traditional Moroccan coffee is steeped in tradition, but its brewing practices also shift with time.
 That makes the resulting culture incredibly multi-faceted, as the creator of the coffee drink’s preferred techniques and views on one of the nation’s favorite beverages play a role in how it’s made.

 How coffee is brewed in local households is largely similar to what you’d find in other parts of the region.
 Usually, a two-phased approach is used.
 Water is heated, and freshly ground coffee is added.
 It’s returned to the heat until a foam develops, then removed from the heat until the foaming subsides.
 Then, the same heating process is used one or two more times.
 Finally, some cold water is added before serving.
+In some traditional preparations, hot milk is mixed with instant coffee to create a milder beverage, often enjoyed during family visits.

 In some cases, an antique or vintage Moroccan coffee pot is far more ornate than you’d expect, and it is typically made of metal, such as solid brass.
 The spout is often attached low on the base, and the rest is curved, not unlike a goose’s or swan’s neck.

 Generally, traditional Morocco coffee features Moroccan ground coffee beans paired with a range of spices, including cardamom, cinnamon, clove, ginger powder, black pepper and nutmeg.
 The goal is to create a flavor balance, allowing each element to bring the best out of the rest.
+Sometimes, orange blossom water is offered as an optional flavor enhancer for guests, allowing them to add a few drops to enrich the flavor.

 When it comes to sugar use, it depends on the occasion.
 For gatherings that are generally considered sweet in nature – such as a wedding – sugar is commonly added to align it with the event.
 For more subdued or sad occasions – such as a funeral – sugar isn’t added, allowing the natural bitterness of the coffee to stand for the mood of the attendees.